What Are Dental Emergencies?

-Like all emergencies, dental emergencies are also unpredictable — they can happen at any moment without prior warning.
+Dental emergencies are also unpredictable like all emergencies — they can happen at any moment without prior warning.
 As such, you must know how to deal with various dental emergencies to handle them correctly.
 When dental emergencies strike, you don’t have the time to delay or prevaricate.
-If you don’t seek emergency dental care immediately, the situation can worsen.
-However, before finding an emergency dentist, you might need to follow some dental care tips to handle the situation.
-Some situations necessitate immediate dental services, and others don’t need immediate treatment.
+The situation can worsen if you don’t seek emergency dental care immediately.
+However, you might need to follow some dental care tips before finding an emergency dentist to handle the situation.
+Some situations require immediate dental services, and others don’t require immediate treatment.
 You must also distinguish between what is or isn’t a dental emergency.
-Below, we highlight some of the most common types of dental emergencies and how you can deal with them.
+Below, we highlight some of the most common dental emergencies and how you can deal with them.

 - Broken Tooth: Dental injuries and trauma, usually because of accidents, falls, and contact sports, can lead to broken teeth.
 If your teeth are fractured, you must look for the broken fragments, collect them, place them in a container with warm salt water or milk, and take them to the nearest emergency dentist.
 You should also clean the injured area with warm water and place a cold compress to reduce the discomfort and swelling.

 - Knocked-Out Tooth: If your tooth gets knocked out completely because of an accident or dental injury, you must act immediately.
 Knocked-out teeth can be replaced and re-attached, but only if you’re quick to respond.
 You should look for the tooth, rinse it clean (but don’t scrub it), place it in a container with warm salt water or milk, and take it to the nearest emergency dentist.